animallibraryn4/-Auto-Rename-v1-B5/README.md

 ## 🤖 About the Bot

-The **TG File Sequence Bot** is a specialized tool designed to organize and sequence media files (Movies, Series, Episodes) automatically.
-It parses filenames to detect Season, Episode, and Quality, ensuring that files are delivered to your users in the perfect order.
+The **Sequence Bot** is a specialized tool designed to organize and sequence media files (Movies, Series, Episodes) automatically.
+It parses filenames **OR captions** to detect Season, Episode, and Quality, ensuring that files are delivered to your users in the perfect order.

 ---